whammou/OENG1181/w2-project.md

 > * refer to your project requirements
 > * Any overlap of ideas `=>` combine?
 > * Sketches, Photos, stick-it-notes
-> * Invites someone who doesn't know anything abt the project
+> * Invites someone who doesn't know anything about the project
 > * Document the methods and outcomes
 >     * Needed for your report `!!`